haobuhaoo/tp/docs/UserGuide.md

 Format: `add-student n/NAME p/PHONE t/LESSON_TIME...`

-* `NAME` should not be blank and should only contain letters, spaces, comma, brackets, hyphens, apostrophes, slash, at sign, full stop, with a maximum length of 50 characters.
+* `NAME` should not be blank and should only contain letters, spaces, comma, round brackets, hyphens, apostrophes, slash, at sign, full stop, with a maximum length of 50 characters.
 It is also case-insensitive. e.g. `john doe` is the same as `John Doe`.
 * `PHONE` should only contain numbers, and should be 8 digits long starting with 8 or 9, following Singapore's phone number format.
 * `LESSON_TIME` should be in 24-hour format without a colon, followed by a 3-letter day abbreviation. e.g. `0900 Sun` for 9am Sunday, `1530 Thu` for 3:30pm Thursday.
 The time should be between `0000` and `2359`.

 Examples:
-* `add-student t/1330 Fri p/81234567 n/Betsy Crowe t/1100 Sat` Adds a student named `Betsy Crowe`, with phone number `81234567` and lesson times `01:30 pm Fri`, `11:00 am Sat`.
+* `add-student n/Betsy Crower p/81234567 t/1330 Fri t/1100 Sat` Adds a student named `Betsy Crower`, with phone number `81234567` and lesson times `01:30 pm Fri`, `11:00 am Sat`.
 ```
-Student added: Betsy Crowe; Phone Number: 81234567; Lesson Time: 01:30 pm Fri, 11:00 am Sat;
+Student added: Betsy Crower; Phone Number: 81234567; Lesson Time: 01:30 pm Fri, 11:00 am Sat;
 ```

 ### Listing all students : `list`